ricklove/Time4Life/www/Notes/WorkHours.md

 ### 10:00-11:24 !TestFramework

-- Begin: Extend the testing framework to load feature files and compare them to the written tests to make sure all features are being tested (30)
+- BEGIN: Extend the testing framework to load feature files and compare them to the written tests to make sure all features are being tested (30)

 ### 12:45-13:15 !TestFramework